Copyright © 2023 The Law Firm of Charles D. Jamieson, P.A. All rights reserved.

 Under Florida’s Uniform Premarital Agreement Act, intended spouses may address any of the following issues in a prenup:

-A couple may also address custody and child support in their agreement, but if a court determines that the prenup’s terms are not in a child’s best interests at the time of divorce or adversely affect the right to child support, it may disregard the terms.
-A Palm Beach County court could also invalidate any alimony provision in the prenup that causes a spouse to need public assistance.
+A couple may also address custody (timesharing/visitation) and child support in their agreement.
+However, the court is not required to follow these components of the agreement.
+If a court determines that the prenup’s terms are not in a child’s best interests at the time of divorce or adversely affect the right to child support, it may disregard the terms.
+A Palm Beach County court could also invalidate any alimony provision in the prenup that causes a spouse to need public assistance or prevents the spouse of obtaining temporary alimony or temporary attorney’s fees.

 If a couple has a prenup and eventually decide to divorce, either spouse could challenge the agreement’s validity.
-Under Florida Statutes Title VI §61.079, a pre-marital agreement might not be enforceable if:
+Under Florida Statutes §61.079, a pre-marital agreement might not be enforceable if:

-A West Palm Beach prenuptial contracts attorney could ensure that the prenup is fair, a proper disclosure was made, and that the client had adequate time to review and consider the agreement before signing it.
+A West Palm Beach prenuptial contracts attorney could ensure that a proper disclosure was made, and that the client had adequate time to review and consider the agreement before signing it, and that the client understands all the terms of the agreement.

 There are certain circumstances in which a prenup can be an effective tool in clarifying a couple’s rights and responsibilities if their marriage ends in divorce.
 Some of these include: